How Studying Changes From High School to College

 You May Not Have Had To Study in High School

 In high school, students are taught rudimentary subjects as part of their general education.
-Because educators are more concerned with achieving a high passing rate, it is easier for high school students to ace their test scores or gain good grades without having to study.
+Because educators are more concerned with achieving a high passing rate, it is easier for high school students to ace their exam test scores or gain good grades without having to study.

 In college, however, students are expected to develop a competent understanding of their chosen field of study.
 Thus, tests and projects may require more information that is more in-depth than previous years.
 Working harder in college is necessary to survive: expect more in-depth studying and longer study periods.